Peggy Sue Got Married

 The inciting incident occurs at 12 minutes when Peggy Sue faints on stage while being crowned reunion queen, triggered by seeing Charlie and being overwhelmed by her life's disappointments..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Peggy Sue accepts she's truly back in 1960 and makes the conscious choice to use this opportunity differently.
+This illustrates the protagonist's commitment to Peggy Sue accepts she's truly back in 1960 and makes the conscious choice to use this opportunity differently.
 She decides to change her fate and not repeat her mistakes., moving from reaction to action.

 The Collapse moment at 77 minutes (74% through) represents the emotional nadir.
 Here, Peggy Sue visits her grandparents knowing they will die soon, confronting mortality and loss.
-She breaks down realizing she can't save them or truly change the past - whiff of death as she faces the inevitability of life's pain., shows the protagonist at their lowest point.
+She breaks down realizing she can't save them or truly change the past - whiff of death as she faces the inevitability of life's pain., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 81% of the runtime.
 Peggy Sue chooses to make love with young Charlie, accepting him and the life they had together.
 She synthesizes her adult wisdom with her youthful heart, understanding why she fell in love with him., demonstrating the transformation achieved throughout the journey.